-- Pass the written competency test provided by the DL. - Successfully pass a practical competency test.
+- JIICE FOR Pass the written competency test provided by the DL or an oral technical session. - Successfully pass a practical competency test.
 Samples provided by the trainer, in consultation with the DL. - Successfully attend and pass a mock court using the results from the practical test.